mherchel/herchel.com/src/blog/2018-01-21-css-variables-react/index.md

 We again pass the event object to the `handleMouseDown` method.
 We need to check if the initial click target (which is `e.target`) is outside of the content area.
 This is what verifies that the user initially clicked on the background before they started dragging their mouse.

 We use the [element.matches()](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) API, which takes a standard selector (similar to what `document.querySelectorAll()` does).
 We then pass in a selector.
-This blog uses [Emotion JS](https://github.com/emotion-js/emotion) to handle styling, so we have to pass in Emotion's `layoutStyles` variable.
+This blog uses [Emotion JS](https://github.com/emotion-js/emotion) to handle styling, so we have to pass in the same `layoutStyles` variable that we pass to Emotion.
 A couple of notes here:

 * We're adding a dot `.` to the beginning of the `layoutStyles` variable because this is a class name selector.
 * We also check to see if the click target is a descendent of `layoutStyles` by using a `*` descendent selector.